Nutrition

 3. Walnuts

-Walnuts are among the healthiest nuts for heart health, in part due to the impressive amount of omega-3 fatty acids (specifically in the form of ALA instead of EPA and DHA found in non-plant-based sources of omega-3 like fish) found in a serving.
+Walnuts are among the healthiest nuts for heart health, in part due to the impressive amount of omega-3 fatty acids (these omega-3 fatty acids are specifically in the form of ALA instead of EPA and DHA found in fish) found in a serving.
 Science has shown that consuming as little as one serving of walnuts a day reduces the risk of a heart attack and supports healthy brain function.

-One potential drawback is that walnuts only have around four to five grams of protein per ounce as opposed to some other healthy nuts on this list which have closer to six to seven grams per ounce.
-However, they are still one of the higher protein nuts and the omega-3 fatty acids make it well worth adding a handful of walnuts to your diet.
+One potential drawback is that walnuts only have around 4 to 5 grams of protein per ounce as opposed to some other healthy nuts on this list, which have closer to 6 to 7 grams per ounce.
+However, they are still one of the higher protein nuts, and the omega-3 fatty acids make it well worth adding a handful of walnuts to your diet.

 Walnut Nutritional Information